MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/StringPool.md

 The main entry point for `StringPool` is its `GetOrAdd(ReadOnlySpan<char>)` API, which returns a `string` instance matching the contents of the input `ReadOnlySpan>char>`, possibly getting the returned object from the internal pool.

 As an example, imagine we have an input `string` representing the URL of a given web request, and we want to also retrieve a `string` with just the host name.
-If we get a large number of requests possibly for a small number of hosts, we might want to cache those `string` instances, we we can do so by using the `StringPool` type as follows:
+If we get a large number of requests possibly for a small number of hosts, we might want to cache those `string` instances, we can do so by using the `StringPool` type as follows:

 ```csharp
 public static string GetHost(string url)